-Inventory of the Mary Duke Biddle Foundation Reference Collection, 1970-ongoing
+Guide to the Mary Duke Biddle Foundation Reference Collection, 1970-ongoing

 The reference collection contains the annual reports for the Mary Duke Biddle Foundation from 1970-2008 (incomplete).
 It also includes a report about an exhibit entitled "Mary Duke Biddle Foundation Thirty Years of Philanthropy" hosted in Duke University's Perkins Library and a program from the 1974 dedication of the Mary Duke Biddle Music Building.

-- Mary Duke Biddle Foundation Reference Collection, 1970-ongoing
+- Mary Duke Biddle Foundation Reference collection

 - 0.5 Linear Feet, 31 Items